Jump to navigation Jump to search

 - Chasm Tokens may be placed in any orthogonal (not diagonal) space next to an existing Chasm Token of the same colour/icon of the active player's choice.

-- If a chasm token is placed on a minecart, the minecart and the gems in it are removed from the game (not returned to the supply).
+- If a chasm token is placed on a minecart, the minecart and the gems in it are removed from the game.

 - Players with no minecarts left on the board still place a Chasm Token at the end of their turn.